juliangut/slim-exception/README.md

 Default Slim's error handlers customization of exceptions response is cumbersome to say the least, error handlers are quite simple, doesn't really provide any useful information during development and at the same time are ugly when on production.

-This package aims to unify error handling into a simpler and more extensible OOP API by providing an HTTP aware exception class and handling those depending on what HTTP status code they should produce.
+This package aims to unify error handling into a simpler and more extensible OOP API by providing an HTTP aware exception handling mechanism.

 ## Installation